couchbase/indexing/secondary/docs/design/markdown/projector_design.md

 * downstream component fetches the failover log from projector.
-* downstream component computes a failover-timestamp using failover log and its hw-timestamp.
-In case of Index-Coordinator it will fetch the hw-timestamp from all the indexer for calculating failover-timestamp.
+* downstream component computes a failover-timestamp using failover log and latest UPR sequence-no.
 * downstream component will decide if it needs a rollback by comparing the UUID between latest stability-timestamp and failover-timestamp.
 * projector will receive a start stream request with restart-timestamp.
-* projector will use failover-log and computes failover-timestamp, after starting the stream, gathers UPR-timestamp and sends back failover-timestamp and UPR-timestamp to the caller.
+* projector will use failover-log and computes failover-timestamp.
+After starting the stream, gathers UPR-timestamp and sends back failover-timestamp and UPR-timestamp to the caller.
-  * if projector detects that a failover has happened in between it will close the UPR connection and downstream connections.
+  * if projector detects that a failover has happened in between, it will close the UPR connection and downstream connections.
 * during stream start projector will always honor ROLLBACK response from UPR producer.
 It is up to indexer and Index-Coordinator to be aware of duplicate KeyVersions and ignore them.

+when ever down stream components are in bootstrap or recovery, they can use "catchup stream" to come up to speed with "maintanence stream".

 If downstream component fails, it will repeat the whole process again.